Outlook for Federal and State Unemployment Insurance Tax Rates in 2025 and Beyond

 Even after rates have been calculated and assigned, there are actions that employers can take to help reduce 2025 SUI tax rates.
 Visit the Equifax blog titled: Planning Strategies to Help Reduce SUI Tax Burdens in 2023 and Beyond for additional insights.

-To keep up-to-date, please visit our Employer Unemployment Insurance Resource Center (log-in required).
+To keep up-to-date, please visit our Employer Unemployment Insurance Resource Center (log-in may be required).
 The site includes a 2025 Tax Guide intended to assist employers in identifying potential risks associated with increases in SUI tax costs from 2024 to 2025 (e.g., changes in minimum and maximum SUI tax rates, changes in wage bases, etc.).

 Please reach out to your Equifax representative to help address potential risks associated with the current unemployment landscape.
 Not a current client?
 Please feel free to contact our Employment Tax Consulting Group with any questions.